Research Professor and Professor Emerita of Spanish Linguistics

-Affiliate Faculty, Center for Latin American Studies, Research Associate, Latin American Public Opinion Project
+Affiliate Faculty, Center for Latin American Studies, and Research Associate, Latin American Public Opinion Project

 I am a linguist, with research and teaching areas of specializations in (1) sociolinguistics, (2) forensic linguistics (3) pragmatics and discourse analysis, and (4) language and gender.

-I have recently published a book on police interrogations and other pre-trial phases of the judicial process as they relate to Spanish-speaking defendants, and am currently working on a book-length manuscript on judicial systems in contact, focusing specifically on the rights of the Quichua of Ecuador to administer justice in their traditional indigenous ways.
+I have published a book on police interrogations and other pre-trial phases of the judicial process as they relate to Spanish-speaking defendants, in addition to a book on interpreting in the courtroom itsef.
+I am currently working on a book-length manuscript on judicial systems in contact, focusing specifically on the rights of the Quichua of Ecuador to administer justice in their traditional indigenous ways.

 Related to my interest in both language in legal settings and language and gender is my interest in the discourse of domestic violence.
 Thus, I have co-authored with Shonna L. Trinch, "Narrating in Protective Order Interviews: A Source of Interactional Trouble," Language in Society, 2002, have participated as a member of the National Advisory Board of the National Center for State Courts project, "Serving Limited English Proficient (LEP) Battered Women: A National Survey of the Courts' Capacity to Provide Protection Orders," and have conducted research on the topic of domestic violence among indigenous Ecuadorians.

-I currently serve on the editorial/advisory boards of six journals: (1) The International Journal of Speech, Language and the Law, (2) the Journal of Interpreting: International Journal of Research and Practice in Interpreting, (3) Translation & Interpreting: The International Journal of Translation and Interpreting Research, (4) Revista Brasileira de Linguística Antropológica.(5) International Journal of Law, Language and Discourse (6) International Journal of Legal Translation and Court Interpreting
+I currently serve on the editorial/advisory boards of six journals: (1) The International Journal of Speech, Language and the Law, (2) the Journal of Interpreting: International Journal of Research and Practice in Interpreting, (3) Translation & Interpreting: The International Journal of Translation and Interpreting Research, (4) Revista Brasileira de Linguística Antropológica.(5) International Journal of Law, Language and Discourse, and (6) International Journal of Legal Translation and Court Interpreting.

 In addition to publishing in the field of language and the law, I have written about Spanish in Latin America, particularly Costa Rican Spanish (Lingua, The Journal of Pragmatics, The Journal of Psycholinguistic Research, American Journal of Political Science, International Journal of Law, Language & Discourse, and the Latin American Research Review).